Azure Arc overview

 - Manage virtual machines, Kubernetes clusters, and databases as if they are running in Azure.

 - Use familiar Azure services and management capabilities, regardless of where they live.

-- Continue using traditional ITOps, while introducing DevOps practices to support new cloud native patterns in your environment.
+- Continue using traditional ITOps while introducing DevOps practices to support new cloud native patterns in your environment.

-Today, Azure Arc allows you to manage the following resource types hosted outside of Azure:
+Currently, Azure Arc allows you to manage the following resource types hosted outside of Azure:

 Configure Azure VM extensions to use Azure management services to monitor, secure, and update your servers.